magnus-gjerde/llm-tool-innovation/README.md

 **Step 3**: Configure and run the data_averaging script.
 Set the configuration so that it matches the model whose data you want to process.

 The averaging script, taking the binary data as input, will compute two types of averages.
 First, it will compute model_run averages.
 One "model_run" is a single round of model answers to the 20 questions.
 For example, if you configure a test script to generate 10 answers per question, there are 10 model_runs (see workflow diagram).
 Second, the script will compute question averages, the accuracy of the model per individual question.
+The model_run and question averages will be stored in two separate csv files.

 **Workflow Diagram**